-Food Safety First: How to Upgrade Your Food Processing Equipment
+Food Safety First: Upgrading Your Food Processing Equipment

-If you’re ready to add a new piece of food processing equipment to your production facility, or it’s time to renovate your operations, there are many food safety considerations you’ll need to address to protect the integrity of your product and the safety of your personnel.
+If you’re ready to add a new piece of food processing equipment to your production facility, or it’s time to renovate your operations, there are many sanity standards and food safety considerations you’ll need to address to protect the integrity of your product and the safety of your personnel.

 - Impact of food processing equipment upgrades on traffic flow

-- Use of food-safe construction materials in all areas affected by the renovations
+- Use of food-safe equipment in all areas affected by the construction and renovations

 - Potential impact on nearby food production lines not part of the retrofit